-VDD (pin 14)
+VDD (pin 17)

 The VDD rail is the primary bias for the internal, high-current gate drivers, the internal 5-V bias regulator and for parts of the undervoltage lockout circuit.
-To reduce switching noise on the bias rail, a good quality ceramic capacitor ( $C{HF}$ ) must be placed very closely between the VDD pin and PGND (pin 11) to provide adequate filtering.
-The recommended $C{HF}$ value is 1- $\mu$ F for most applications but its value might be affected by the properties of the external MOSFET transistors used in the power stage.
+To reduce switching noise on the bias rail, a good quality ceramic capacitor (C{HF}) must be placed very closely between the VDD pin and PGND (pin 11) to provide adequate filtering.
+The recommended C{HF} value is 1- μ F for most applications but its value might be affected by the properties of the external MOSFET transistors used in the power stage.

-In addition to the low-impedance, high-frequency filtering, the controller's bias rail requires a larger value energy storage capacitor ( $C{BIAS}$ ) connected parallel to $C{HF}$ .
-The energy storage capacitor must provide the hold up time to operate the UCC2891 family (including gate drive power requirements) during start up.
+In addition to the low-impedance, high-frequency filtering, the controller's bias rail requires a larger value energy storage capacitor (C{BIAS}) connected parallel to C{HF} .
+The energy storage capacitor must provide the hold up time to operate the UCC2897 (including gate drive power requirements) during start up.
 In steady state operation the controller must be powered from a bootstrap winding off the power transformer or by an auxiliary bias supply.
 In case of an independent auxiliary bias supply, the energy storage is provided by the output capacitance of the bias supply.
-When using the internal JFET for startup, the external load on VDD must be limited to less than 4 mA.

-LINEUV (pin 15)
+LINEUV (pin 18)

-This input monitors the incoming power source to provide an accurate undervoltage lockout function with user programmable hysteresis for the power supply controlled by the UCC2891 family.
-The unique property of the UCC2891 family is to use only one pin to implement these functions without sacrificing on performance.
-The input voltage of the power supply is scaled to the precise 1.27-V threshold of the undervoltage lockout comparator by an external resistor divider ( $R{IN1}$ , $R{IN2}$ in Figure 7).
+This input monitors the incoming power source to provide an accurate undervoltage lockout function with user programmable hysteresis for the power supply controlled by the UCC2897.
+The unique property of the UCC2897 is to use only one pin to implement these functions without sacrificing on performance.
+The input voltage of the power supply is scaled to the precise 1.27-V threshold of the undervoltage lockout comparator by an external resistor divider (R{IN1} , R{IN2}).
 Once the line monitor's input threshold is exceeded, an internal current source gets connected to the LINEUV pin.
-The current generator is programmed by the $R{DFI}$ resistor connected to pin 1 of the controller.
+The current generator is programmed by the R{DEL} resistor connected to pin 1 of the controller.
 The actual current level is given as:

-$$I{HYST} = \frac{V{REF}}{2} \times \frac{1}{R{DEL}} \times 0.05 \tag{7}$$
+$$I{HYST} = \frac{2.5 \text{ V}}{R{DEL}} \times 0.05 \tag{7}$$

-As this current flows through $R{IN2}$ of the input divider, the undervoltage lockout hysteresis is a function of $I{HYST}$ and $R{IN2}$ allowing accurate programming of the hysteresis of the line monitoring circuit.
+As this current flows through R{IN2} of the input divider, the undervoltage lockout hysteresis is a function of I{HYST} and R{IN2} allowing accurate programming of the hysteresis of the line monitoring circuit.